New York City (Emigrate song)

-"New York City" is the first single by industrial metal band Emigrate.
+"New York City" is a single by industrial metal band Emigrate.
 It has been considered the band's most successful song.

 The promo version of the single has an alternative cover.
 The gas mask has a burning building instead of a woman reflected in lenses.
 In the music video to the song, band frontman Richard Kruspe can be seen walking through New York City and sitting down and singing.

 Till Lindemann stated that Kruspe does "[an] incredible job at singing and makes the song perfect in every way, who would have known my fellow German guitarist would now be singing in great American dialect, I'm very proud of Rick".